History of Zakynthos: Battle of Methoni (1531)

 During the early 16th century, the Venetian Republic had refrained from partaking in European campaigns against the Ottoman Turks given its vital interests in the Adriatic and the eastern Mediterranean including Zakynthos.
 It also tried to remain above the fray when Charles V, Holy Roman Emperor, ruler of Imperial Spain and Habsburg Netherlands and the Knights of St John of Malta (recently re-located from Rhodes) attempted seize Methoni (Modon) in 1531 and Koroni (Coron) in 1532 from the Ottoman Turks.

 In August 1531, the Knights of St John of Malta led by Fra Bernardo Salviati headed towards Methoni.
 They were joined by 200 Zakynthians led by Ioannis Skandalis.
 The Zakynthians traveled as merchants on brigantine ships supposedly transporting wine and timber.
 Some sources even claim some of them were dressed as Ottoman Janissaries.
 A few scholars believe that many of these Zakynthians were former inhabitants of Methoni and Koroni and perhaps were moved to Zakynthos by the Venetians when those cities fell to the Ottoman Turks only 31 years before in 1500.

 The fleet of the Knights of Malta waited nearby at the island of Sapienza.
 Skandalis's father, Nikolaos lived in Methoni as a crypto-Christian, worked in customs and the guard of the port.
 When the merchant ships arrived Nikolaos Skandalis invited Ioannnis Skandalis and his Zakynthian crew and the Ottoman port authorities to a small celebration for their safe arrival.
 The Ottoman authorities became heavily drunk and feel asleep.
-Just before dawn the some of the Knights of St of John of Malta, who were hiding in the lumber, crept out and attacked the port guards, seized the main gate, and fired a cannon to signal to the squadron anchored at Sapienza to help them take the city.
+Just before dawn some of the Knights of St of John of Malta, who were hiding in the lumber, crept out and attacked the port guards, seized the main gate, and fired a cannon to signal to the squadron anchored at Sapienza to help them take the city.
 The Turkish garrison and their families shut themselves up in the palace.
 The fleet at Sapienza was late in coming to Methoni and shortly a Turkish relieving fleet arrived.
 The Knights of Malta and Ioannis Skandalis and his Zakynthians abandoned Methoni shortly after; although, they carried of 1600 prisoners.